ahollyer/MIT-Intro-Comp-Sci/README.md

 # MIT-Intro-Comp-Sci
-##Programs written for MIT 6.00: Introduction to Computer Science &amp; Programming Using Python
+## Programs written for MIT 6.00: Introduction to Computer Science &amp; Programming Using Python

+I'm using this repository to track my progress as I work through the course.
+Feel free to copy this to track your own progress.

 ----

 This repository contains problem sets and practice exercises from the course.
 All course materials are available at [MIT OpenCourseWare](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00-introduction-to-computer-science-and-programming-fall-2008/).

 As a new programmer, I have found this course valuable for understanding algorithms, time complexity, and computer science basics.
 The lecturer, Eric Grimson, is outstanding.
-I'm using this repository to track my progress as I work through the course.

 You can also check out the free textbook that accompanies this course: [How to Think Like a Computer Scientist](http://www.greenteapress.com/thinkpython/thinkCSpy/html/index.html) by Allen Downey, Jeffrey Elkner, and Chris Meyers.

 ----

-###Problem Sets
+### Problem Sets

 - [x] Problem Set 01: Compute & Print the 1000th Prime Number
 - [ ] Problem Set 02: Diophantine Equations